Occasionally, we need to place limits on buying activity.

 Why does eBay limit buying activity?

-We might limit a member's buying activity if we notice a change in their buying activity.
+We might limit a member's buying activity if we notice a change in their buying patterns.
 For example:

-We notice a sudden, large increase in the price of the items a member is buying
+We notice a sudden, large increase in the number of items or the price of the items a member is buying

-We notice a new buyer is making many purchases or purchasing expensive items
+We notice a new buyer is making a lot of purchases or purchasing expensive items

 These limits are similar to the limit a credit card company might place on your card if they notice an unusual increase in activity.
 Not only does it protect you, it protects our sellers and eBay.
 Also, buyer activity limits are one way that we reduce the chance of unpaid items.
 Buyer activity limits are based on statistical information, and they are put in place to protect everyone.
 They aren't meant to penalize you, or reflect on how trustworthy you are.
 They're also not based on your bank account balance, your credit card limit, or your ability to pay for items purchased.